LaneCommunityCollege/aspects_sudo/README.md

 ## Dependencies
 ### aspects_packages
-[aspects_packages](https://github.com/LaneCommunityCollege/aspects_packages) is used to install `cronie-anacron` on OracleLinux 6.
-The Vagrant box I used while testing did not have any crontab utility installed.
+[aspects_packages](https://github.com/LaneCommunityCollege/aspects_packages) is used to install the sudo package.

 If you don't want to use `aspects_packages`, just set `aspects_packages_enabled: False`.